 Quality management systems are widely used to ensure compliance.
 A quality management system is a set of integrated business processes.
 To deliver quality in the production process, organisations use integrated business processes.

 A viable QMS (Quality Management System) should reflect the organisations’ vision, goals and objectives.

 Why do quality leaders seek a viable QMS to ensure compliance?

-Managers can be pressured to implement quality management processes.
-Reason being, are the following factors:
+Manager are pressured to implement quality management processes.
+Reason being, are the following:

 1- Compliance with existing laws,